-Finding practical solutions to complex problems.
-As a globally respected discipline, Geography is highly relevant in today’s complex world, giving us the perspective and tools to respond to many challenges facing society.
-At its core, Geography seeks to provide a location context and practical solutions to address issues that span from the local to the global.
-This interdisciplinary field bridges the social sciences (human geography), information technology (geomatics), and the natural and physical sciences (physical geography) in finding sustainable solutions to global to local problems.
-At Waterloo, Geography and Environmental Management (GEM) does all of this.
+Geography as a discipline: finding practical solutions and managing complex environmental problems.
+As a globally respected discipline, Geography provides us with the perspective and tools to respond to challenges facing society.
+At its core, Geography provides practical solutions to issues at local to global scales with a special emphasis on geographical context.
+Geography bridges the social sciences (human geography), environmental information technologies (geomatics), and the natural sciences (physical geography) in finding sustainable solutions to manage the problems that impact our planet.
+Whether it is understanding and managing the impacts of climate change, applying geospatial technologies to solve environmental problems, or devising novel sustainable approaches to the management of human or natural environmental systems, at Waterloo, Geography and Environmental Management (GEM) does all of this.

-If you are interested in research-infused graduate and undergraduate programs that offer innovative hands-on experiential training, quantitative and qualitative skills development, and an integrative perspective that needed to tackle the toughest environmental and sustainability challenges, you have come to the right place.
+If you are interested in studies and research that offer innovative hands-on experiential training, quantitative and qualitative skills development, and an integrative perspective needed to tackle the toughest environmental and sustainability challenges, you have come to the right place.